Fixing the Sunroof

 And there it is.
 Lots of room for improvement; the seal is a bit more uneven than I would like, but it was my first time and I'm glad I could repair the cables and get everything cleaned up so that it works fairly smoothly now when I turn it by hand.

 Special thanks to the Pelican Parts forum folks who have posted a number of great threads about sunroof repairs!
 I also watched Joe Engineer's videos about his sunroof repair.
 Links below.
-I was pretty nervous about doing this, but seeing so many others dig in and write up what they dealt with really helped.
+I was pretty nervous about doing this at first, but seeing so many others dig in and write up what they dealt with really helped.
+Having taken it all apart 5? times now, I can do it in about 15 min now.

 Resources: